AnthonyLloyd/CsCheck/Why.md

 Well it did originate with the Haskell library QuickCheck, but there isn't anything particularly functional about random testing.

 We should also drop the term property-based.
 Developers often get stuck trying to think what 'property' their code has.
+Random testing is lot more than validating a property.
+The most powerful random tests are model-based followed by metamorphic.
+We should be thinking of those first.

 It's better to think of it as a more automated and powerful way of doing example based testing.
 When coming up with a small number of simple examples consider if the test could be written for a range of examples instead.